dat320-2014/course-info/README.md

+##Lab handin deadlines postponed

+Due to the problems with github, we will be postponing the deadline for lab 2 until Sunday 14th, and likewise for the next labs.
+Please consult the lecture plan for the details.
+Tomorrow I'll walk through a few examples with git and github to explain a few things.
+I have also found a new room which should also have better space and facilities.
+For those who read this, please let others know that we will meet in E458 (across the hall from the eletro-lab).

+(Posted by Hein: Sunday 7 Sep)

 ##Lab repositories update

 If you find your repo for lab2 missing, it has most likely been deleted (the remaining will be deleted soon).
 The reason for deleting, see below.